shayonj/pg_flo/README.md

 ## License

-`pg_flo` is licensed under Elastic License 2.0 (ELv2).
+`pg_flo` is licensed under Apache License 2.0.
 Please see the LICENSE file for additional information.